vizstack/vizstack/xnode/src/SYMBOL-TABLE-SCHEMA.md

 ```
 - `"filePath"` is the full path of the file in which the Python backend was instructed to visualize the object (via a call to `xn.view()`).
 - `"lineNumber"` is the integer number of the line in `"filePath"` where the object was visualized (via `xn.view()`).
-- `"summaryModel"` is the VizModel which captures a fixed-size representation of the visualized object; currently, it is always a `TokenPrimitive`.
+- `"summaryModel"` is the VizModel which captures a fixed-size representation of the visualized object; currently, it is always a `Token`.
 It cannot reference other VizSpecs.
 - `"compactModel"` is the VizModel which captures a small glimpse of the visualized object, such as the first few elements of a sequence.
 It can reference other VizSpecs by their VizId.
 It is `null` if the model has not yet been requested by the frontend.
 - `"fullModel"` is the VizModel which captures the visualized object in its entirety, It can reference other VizSpecs by their VizId.
 It is `null` if the model has not yet been requested by the frontend.
 If non-`null`, `"compactModel"` is also non-`null`.